vjpudelski/IC22_No_SPA_Framework_Necessary/instructions.md

 ## Setup

-1. Create a Folder for your project and include an index.html file and folders for scripts, components and pages
+1. Create a Folder for your project and include:
+- index.html file
+- folders for scripts, components and pages

 2. Open the index.html file and insert the following starter code: